anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 and cluster nodes.

 Here is an overview of the default ports used in Kubernetes.
-Make sure that your network blocks access to ports and consider limiting access to the Kubernetes API server except from trusted networks.
+Make sure that your network blocks access to unnecessary ports and consider limiting access to the Kubernetes API server except from trusted networks.

 **Master node(s):**